-4) Condos save trees? - Yep, that’s right.
-While it may not be something that comes top of mind, many of the houses build in our area are still built with wood, while many of the condos built are built with concrete.
+4) Condos save trees? - Yes, that’s right.
+While it may not be something that's top of mind, many of the houses built in our area are still constructed with wood - while many of the condos built are built with concrete.
 Fewer wood building materials that go into building a condo vs. the equivalent number of single detached homes mean fewer trees that need to be cut down to fulfill our need for housing.
 Not only that, while it’s true that a tree may sometimes need to be taken down to build a condo (we don’t love it either), it often pales in comparison with the number of trees that would need to be cut down to build the same number of homes in a new neighbourhood on the edge of town.
 So condos actually do save trees?
 You betcha.

-5) Yard Maintenance - We’re all busy and even the simplest of yard work can sometimes feel like a chore.
-But remember this, every time you crank up the lawn mower or fertilize the garden, you’re using energy.
+5) Yard Maintenance - We’re all busy and even the simplest bit of yard work can sometimes feel like a chore.
+But remember this, every time you crank on the lawn mower or fertilize the garden, you’re using energy.

 Fun facts: Did you know a new gas powered lawn mower produces as many VOC and nitrogen oxide emissions in one hour as 11 new cars do being driven for the same amount of time* Or how about the amount of natural gas required to make 200 bags of lawn fertilizer would heat your home for a year?

 In a condo, not only do you save time not having to cut the lawn or tending to the garden, you also live greener as a result.
 So the next time you’re out on a patio instead of cutting the lawn, cheers to condo life and cheers to yourself for being a little extra green too.

 We are a condo expert brokerage and we are proud that the products we sell for our clients are making a positive impact on the world's environmental future.

 If you are looking to sell, buy, lease, or invest in condos, then be sure to reach out to us as our team has the expertise needed to help you succeed.